Skip to main content

 Discover how a nature-based engineering solution is transforming Lake Michigan's shoreline and how you can bring this real-world science into your teaching setting.
 This hands-on workshop for 5th to12th-grade educators will explore the intersection of coastal engineering and aquatic ecosystems through field experiences, research insights, and classroom-ready activities.

 Discover the special place oak trees have in the history of Illinois and local ecosystems.
 Used by surveyors in the early 1800s, witness, or bearing trees, were sought out as landmarks for creating the earliest state land surveys and plat maps.
 Some of these trees are still standing today and can be used as a lens to bridge the gap between science and social studies.
 Through a variety of activities, learn the role these trees played in the urbanization of Illinois, why they are still important today, and how oak trees are critical to local ecosystems.
-Then complete a STEM-based learning project to catalog potential witness trees and conduct a tree survey.
-Take ideas back to the classroom to get your students engaged in similar data collection projects at school.
-Major portions of this program will be outdoors, and participants should dress for the weather.
+Then complete a STEM-based learning project to catalog potential

 Explore early French Fur Trapping History at Illinois at Isle a la Cache.
 This interdisciplinary teaching unit for educators of grades four through eight focuses on early exploration and settlement, riparian and geography of early Illinois and compares trapping from the past to the present.
 Both Illinois science and social studies standards are covered.
 The activities and lessons are designed to supplement Illinois history and science instruction and includes the uses of wildlife by Indigenous peoples and the trappers who came from Europe.
 Also highlighted is the conservation movement and how it affects views and uses of wildlife today.
 Educators of other grade levels are welcome to register and attend the workshop but may need to adapt the materials as appropriate.

-Flap your wings down to The Morton Arboretum and explore animal structures and adaptations using a variety of activities with the theme of birds.
+Flap your wings to the Morton Arboretum and explore animal structures and adaptations using a variety of activities with the theme of birds.
 Participants will explore several examples of different birds' feathers, participate in an interactive lab that examines beak adaptations, a hands-on exploration of bird's feet, and so much more!
 Participants will walk away with indoor and outdoor activities relatable to bird adaptations.
 Although targeted to teachers of grades fifth through eighth grade, all educators are welcome to register for the workshop, but the information may need to be adapted, as appropriate.

 They buzz, flutter, and crawl and play a critical role in maintaining ecosystems.
 Educators of grades kindergarten through eight are invited to register for this workshop to learn about the importance of pollinators, the identification of Illinois pollinators, and the challenges they face today.
 Educators will take a walk through the Peggy Notebaert Nature Museum's demonstration prairie to think about the ways that native ecosystems support these valuable pollinators.
 Correlations between the information presented and Illinois Early Learning and Development Standards and Next Generation Science Standards will be addressed.
 Teachers of other grade levels are welcome to register for this workshop but may need to adapt the materials for their students, as appropriate.

 What are fungi and how do they live?
 Explore the complex lives of fungi of Illinois.
 Found all over Illinois, they are diverse and fascinating.
-Explore the different types of fungi in Illinois, the lifecycle, importance in the environment, and a few of the animals that live among them.
+Explore the different types of fungi in Illinois, the life cycle, importance in the environment, and a few of the animals that live among them.
 If weather permits, we will take a fungus walk to see what we can find!

 What is weather and climate, and how does it relate to climate change?
 How are Illinois species being affected?
 Learn more about the science behind climate, weather, and climate change.
 Explore which species will be the losers and the winners with what is happening.
 Explore ways to help students understand this challenging and complicated topic that is in the headlines.
 Learn some ways you can incorporate some citizen science in your classroom to help students explore what is going on in their backyard.
 Targeted for grades PreK-12.